umerjamil28/ProjectTracker_Assesement-Umer/README.md

 ## What you’d improve with more time

+- A time tracker on tasks: start/stop a timer, log hours, and see time spent per task and per person
+- Stronger user permissions: invite and remove members from the UI, let admins change roles, and let members edit only tasks assigned to them
+- More permission coverage: cross-org access, and a viewer trying to mark a task done
 - Restore for soft-deleted tasks, and an admin-only view of them
 - An audit log of who changed a task
 - A due-date reminder (management command or background job)
 - Clearer empty and error states on the frontend
-- Two more permission tests: cross-org access, and a viewer trying to mark a task done

-I would not add Docker or full test coverage.
-Those were listed as non-goals.